Nearly fat free, 131 calorie skinny banana blueberry muffins. You won’t miss all the calories and fat, trust me!

 Let’s not forget those blueberries.
 I added 1 overflowing cup of fresh blueberries to the batter – it probably ended up being almost 1.25 cups.
 Feel free to use frozen blueberries instead; I prefer to use fresh blueberries in my muffin recipes.
 Each bite is PACKED with blueberries, which I love.
 Homemade blueberry muffins are my favorite kind.

 Bake the muffins for about 17-18 minutes at 325F.
 Like most banana bread recipes, we found that the muffins taste best the next day after the banana flavor had time to settle.
 However, that didn’t stop me from eating two the day I made them.
-These muffins also freeze well.
-If you are only baking for yourself, you can freeze the rest for a grab n’ go breakfast or snack.

 The recipe uses very familiar, easy ingredients.
 It’s always such a drag to find healthier recipes I want to make but noticing they require 18 trips to different specialty stores and contain ingredients I’ve never heard of.
 Nope, none of my recipes include those.
 I like to make things as easy as possible for not only you, but for me as well.
 Who has time for anything more?
 Not this girl!